 Hay vs. Straw in the Garden

-First, let me tell you the difference between straw and hay.
+First, let me tell you the difference between hay and straw.
 Straw is the stalks or stems of grains like wheat, barley, or oats after the grain has been harvested.
-Hay is grass or legumes that have been cut and dried and is generally used as animal feed.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.